wilhelm-lab/oktoberfest/docs/installation.rst

    wget https://raw.githubusercontent.com/wilhelm-lab/oktoberfest/main/installer.sh -O install_oktoberfest.sh
    bash install_oktoberfest.sh

-The installer searches for existing anaconda / miniconda installation.
-If none was found, it will download and install miniconda.
+The installer searches for an existing anaconda / miniconda installation.
+If none is found, it will download and install miniconda.

 Docker Image
 ------------